Meet Our Team

 So Sam believes.

 Jacobs is the lead writer and chief historian with Ammo.com, and is the driving intellectual force behind the content in the Resistance Library.
 He is proud to see his work name-checked in places like Bloomberg, USA Today and National Review, but he is far more proud to see his work republished on websites like ZeroHedge, Lew Rockwell and Sons of Liberty Media.
+You can catch him on Quora and Parler as well as on our very own Resistance Library podcast.

 How many firearms does Sam own and what’s his everyday carry?
 That’s between him and the NSA.